-Fre From the SOA Infrastructure Menu From the SOA Folder in the Navigator 1.
+From the SOA Infrastructure Menu From the SOA Folder in the Navigator 1.
 Select Home.
-1. Under soa-infra , select a specific SOA 2.
-Select the Deployed Composites tab. composite application.
+1. Under soa-infra, expand the partition.
+2. Select the Deployed Composites tab.
+2. Select a specific SOA composite application.
 3. In the Composite section, select a specific SOA composite application.